-The Borough of Carlisle, PA, is home to many restaurants that sell pizza.
-Some are open for lunch, but not all.
-Many deliver, but not all.
-In the aggregate, there's a surprising amount of variability in Carlisle's pizza market.
-But when the data are sliced temporally and geographically, the distribution(s) make perfect sense.
+The Borough of Carlisle, PA, is home to many places that sell pizza.
+Some are open for brunch, but not all.
+Most deliver, but not all.
+There's actually a surprising amount of variability in Carlisle's pizza market.
+So, there's a need to analyze and describe the spatiotemporal1 variability in the pizza marketplace.
 The purpose of this lab is to analyze and describe Carlisle's spatiotemporal pizza market.

-&lt;sup>1 spatiotemporal [adj.]
+1 [spatiotemporal] adj.
 Having both spatial and temporal qualities.
 Existing in both space and time.